joshjohanning/joshjohanning.github.io/_posts/2023-09-07-migrate-to-git-lfs.md

 Read more on the `git lfs migrate` command in the [docs](https://github.com/git-lfs/git-lfs/blob/main/docs/man/git-lfs-migrate.adoc#options).

+Here is an example of these commands in action.
+Note after the `git push --all --force` command, we can see that LFS objects are being uploaded:
 ![Git LFS commands](git-lfs-migrate-commands.png)
 _Running the migration commands to migrate large/binary files to Git LFS_

+Afterwards, the GitHub UI shows the file is now stored with Git LFS:
 ![Git LFS file in GitHub](./../2023-09-07-migrate-git-lfs-artifacts/git-lfs-light.png){: .light }
 ![Git LFS file in GitHub](./../2023-09-07-migrate-git-lfs-artifacts/git-lfs-dark.png){: .dark }
 _File stored in Git LFS file in GitHub_